-Students at UWS are eligible to use most veterans' benefits they would be eligible to use at any VA approved college or university including vocational rehabilitation.
-UWS also participates in the Yellow Ribbon program, which is available to those students receiving 100% educational benefits through the Post 9/11 GI Bill®.
+Students at UWS are eligible to use most veterans benefits they would be eligible to use at any VA approved college or university including vocational rehabilitation.
+UWS also participates in the Yellow Ribbon program, which is available to those students receiving 100% educational benefits through the Post 9/11 GI Bill[®].
 Students who are veterans or dependents of veterans may qualify for benefits.
 Call 888-GI-BILL-1 or go to www.gibill.va.gov for more information.

-Any veteran receiving GI Bill® benefits while attending UWS is required to obtain transcripts from all previously attended schools and submit them to the registrar (VA school official) for review of prior credit.
+Any veteran receiving GI Bill[®] benefits while attending UWS is required to obtain transcripts from all previously attended schools and submit them to the registrar (VA school official) for review of prior credit.

-Students eligible for veterans' educational benefits must complete an enrollment certification form and submit a copy of their eligibility letter to the registrar.
+Students eligible for veterans educational benefits must complete an enrollment certification form and submit a copy of their eligibility letter to the registrar.
 Students may begin this process prior to entry, but no funds will be released until they register and attend classes.
 Veterans must be making satisfactory academic progress and be in satisfactory academic standing in accordance with the academic policies described in this catalog.
+Most students using Post 9/11 GI Bill[®] benefits for their courses are required to verify their enrollment each month.
 The university follows the regulations required in section 3679(e) of Title 38 of the Veterans Benefits and Transition Act of 2018.
 Contact the office of the registrar for processing or the student's regional veterans affairs office for more information on available programs.